 Join the 82 percent of Chicago voters who support providing paid sick days!

-- Full and part-time employees can earn up to five and nine sick days per year, based on employer size and accrued hourly for every 30 hours worked.
+- Full and part-time employees can earn up to 5 sick days per year, accrued hourly for every 40 hours worked.

 - Allows employees to use sick time for an employee's own illness, to care for a family member, to attend medical appointments, to handle domestic or sexual violence, or for public health closures.